subconsciousnetwork/subtext/specification.md

 #### Project Gemini

-[Gemini](https://gemini.circumlunar.space/) is an internet protocol which aims to be "heavier than gopher and lighter than the web."
+[Gemini](https://gemini.circumlunar.space/) is an internet protocol which aims to be "heavier than Gopher and lighter than the web."
 [Gemini features a line-oriented markup language](https://gemini.circumlunar.space/docs/specification.gmi).

 I discovered Gemini about a month after roughing out the outline for Subtext.
 I was excited about the idea of a minimal line-oriented syntax.
 Gemini gave me further confidence that line-orientated markup could be a solid basis for a hypertext format.